walterhiggins/WMPJS/README.md

     var input = require('input');
     var dice = require('dice');
-    var fireworks = require('fireworks');

-    exports.guessTheNumber = function( player ){
+    function guessTheNumber( player ){
       var randomNumber = dice.roll(6);

       function checkAnswer( guess, guesser, repeat ){
         if ( guess == randomNumber ) {
           guesser.sendMessage('You guessed correct!');
         } else if ( guess == 'quit') {
           guesser.sendMessage('Thanks for playing');
         } else if ( guess < randomNumber ) {
           guesser.sendMessage('Too low.
 Guess again');
           repeat();
         } else {
           guesser.sendMessage('Too high.
 Guess again');
           repeat();
         }
       };

       input( player, 'Pick a number between 0 and 5', checkAnswer);
-    };
+    }
+    exports.guessTheNumber = guessTheNumber;

 In this revision of the number guessing game, we're using an extra parameter called *repeat* which is a parameter passed by the *input()* function to our input handler function *checkAnswer()*.
 We didn't use this parameter in the previous version of the game because we didn't need it.
 The *repeat* parameter is itself a function which when called will repeat the question.
 That's why we call it when the answer is too high or too low.
-The *repeat* function when called will ask the player the same question again and when the player answers, will call your *callback* function again.
+The *repeat()* function when called will ask the player the same question again and when the player answers, will call your *callback* function again.

 Another change in the above function is that we've given the player the option of simply quitting the game by typing `quit` as an answer to the question.
 You may be wondering why there's a check to see if the guess is too low but no equivalent check to see if the guess is too high.
 The resaon is, if the guess is not the same or less than the randomNumber, then it *must* be too high - there are no other options.